 The marking sheet is to be similar to the current Standards Check marking sheet.

-How the part three test will work from 23rd December 2018
+How the part three works

 A Driver and Vehicle Standards Agency examiner will watch you give a client-centered driving lesson lasting about an hour to one of your pupils.

 Your pupil can be a learner or a full licence holder.
 They can’t be an ADI or someone else who is preparing to take the ADI part 3 test.